-Medical treatment can vary World-Wide; consequently the interaction between the athlete's team representative and Specialty Assist is extremely important to ensure the well being of the athlete.
+Medical treatment can vary World-Wide; consequently the interaction between the athlete's team representative and the SAIP provider is extremely important to ensure the well being of the athlete.

 There are significant cost consequences involved in some of the decision making needed in determining the treatment and disposition options for an injured athlete.